 - In September 2017, with the support of our partner, Oceana, the government of Peru signed a Memorandum of Understanding for the processing and publication of its VMS data.

 Ocean fishing occurs mostly over the horizon and out of sight where monitoring and enforcement efforts face a blind spot nearly as large as the ocean itself.
 The lack of transparency has led to unchecked Illegal, Unreported and Unregulated (IUU) fishing that is threatening vulnerable ecosystems and directly affecting the global economy.

 When everyone can see where fishing occurs, international pressure from the public and other nations will drive better policy, inform sustainable management and create incentives to more strongly enforce the rules and management regimes that are already in place.

-For the past two years, data scientists at SkyTruth have been working closely with the Indonesian government to analyze and process their VMS data building on the algorithms we developed for AIS, and to find news ways for the data sharing partnership to enhance their fisheries management.
+Data analysts at SkyTruth are working closely with the Indonesian government to process their VMS data, building on the algorithms we developed for AIS and finding news ways for the data sharing partnership to enhance their fisheries management.

-Using our data analysis tools, we have been able to provide them with new analyses and insights into their fisheries, and we are now training their personnel in the self-sufficient management and usage of Global Fishing Watch with their data.
+Using our data analysis tools, we have been able to provide Indonesia with new analyses and insights into their fisheries, and we are now training and supporting their personnel in the management and usage of their data within Global Fishing Watch.

 VMS vs AIS